Home Inspection Associations – Which One?

 Please note: As of the writing of this blog, we are not including the organization NAHI.
 NAHI’s website (NAHI.org) now redirects to ASHI’s Website on a landing page (http://www.homeinspector.org/Join-ASHI/NAHI-Anniversary).
 We aren’t going to go into all of the details of this, but basically, as ASHI’s landing page explains, NAHI members have been absorbed into ASHI.
 That being the case, we are not going to present NAHI in this blog.

 InterNACHI (International Association of Certified Home Inspectors) lays the claim of being the world’s largest home inspector association.
-In fact, they boast over 16,000 home inspectors in North America alone.
+In fact, they boast over 16,000 home inspectors in North America alone – which is a lot.
 They are a truly international home inspector association though.
 In fact, just before writing this blog, a home inspector looking for SEO services contacted us from South Africa and he was associated with InterNACHI.

 InterNACHI also boasts some incredible things that really make them appealing as an association.
 Right on their website’s homepage, they lay it all out.